ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 ```
 apptainer build eldarica_image.sif eldarica-compile-unsatcore-recipe.def
 ```
-This cmmand build an image named eldarica_image.sif, and the recipe file is eldarica-compile-unsatcore-recipe.def. eldarica_image.sif contains Eldarica and its dependencies.
+This command build an image named eldarica_image.sif, and the recipe file is eldarica-compile-unsatcore-recipe.def. eldarica_image.sif contains Eldarica and its dependencies.

 Run this image by: